al-swaiti/ai-corpus/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is dedicated to the public domain under CC0 1.0 Universal - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments